shawest/neucbot/README.md

 energies.
 These files may be of particular interest to people wishing to explore gammas that may be correlated with (alpha,n) neutrons.

+For questions or comments, feel free to send me an email.

 ----------------------------------------------------------
 2) <a name="setup">Setup</a>